Delio Rossi: Lazio

-Despite not saving Atalanta, his good efforts at the helm of the Dea club gained interest from Lazio, who appointed him as replacement for Giuseppe Papadopulo.
+Despite not saving Atalanta, his efforts at the helm of the Dea club gained interest from Lazio, who appointed him as a replacement for Giuseppe Papadopulo.

-His time at Lazio has been a remarkable success for which he has aroused interest from many top Serie A clubs.
+His time at Lazio was a remarkable success, attracting interest from many top Serie A clubs.
 Rossi guided Lazio to a surprising UEFA Cup place in the 2005–2006 season, only for the place to be lost as part of the Calciopoli scandal that rocked the country in the summer of 2006.
 Even more remarkable, however, was Rossi's feat the following season.
-Despite an initial 11-point points deduction (which was subsequently reduced to 3 on appeal), Rossi guided the biancocelesti to an unlikely third place Serie A finish and a place in the 2007–08 UEFA Champions League.
+Despite an initial 11-point deduction (which was subsequently reduced to 3 on appeal), Rossi guided the biancocelesti to an unlikely third-place Serie A finish and a place in the 2007–08 UEFA Champions League.
 However, during the 2007–08 season, he led Lazio to a disappointing 12th-place finish.

 On 13 May 2009, Rossi led Lazio to their first trophy since the Coppa Italia triumph in 2004.
 It was also a Coppa Italia victory, which came after a successful penalty shootout against Sampdoria.
-On 8 June 2009, Delio Rossi was announced to have left Lazio because of personal reasons allegedly linked to an unstable working relationship with chairman Claudio Lotito.
+On 8 June 2009, Delio Rossi was announced to have left Lazio due to personal reasons, allegedly linked to an unstable working relationship with the chairman Claudio Lotito.
 He was replaced by Davide Ballardini.

 Palermo

 On 23 November 2009, Rossi returned into management as new head coach of Palermo, replacing Walter Zenga at the helm of the rosanero.
-He immediately managed to turn the fortunes of Palermo, guiding the Sicilians to quickly rise up the Serie A league table also thanks to surprise results such as two 2–0 away win against teams such as AC Milan and Juventus, and ending the season in fifth place with only one point behind fourth-placed Sampdoria who were admitted to the UEFA Champions League third qualifying round at the rosanero's expense.
+He immediately managed to turn the fortunes of Palermo, guiding the Sicilians to quickly rise up the Serie A league table also thanks to surprise results such as two 2–0 away win against teams such as AC Milan and Juventus, and ending the season in fifth place with only one point behind fourth-placed Sampdoria who were admitted to the UEFA Champions League third qualifying round at the rosaneros expense.
 He was consequently confirmed as head coach of Palermo for the 2010–11 season, during which he also guided the club in its 2010–11 UEFA Europa League campaign.
-Impressive results in the new season included another impressive win at Juventus' home, as well as his abilities in launching youngsters as Javier Pastore, Ezequiel Muñoz, Josip Iličić and Armin Bačinović.
+Impressive results in the new season included another remarkable win at Juventus' home, as well as his ability to launch the careers of youngsters such as Javier Pastore, Ezequiel Muñoz, Josip Iličić, and Armin Bačinović.

 Rossi was sacked on 28 February 2011 by club president Maurizio Zamparini following a record 0–7 home loss to Udinese; he was replaced by Serse Cosmi.
 However, Rossi returned at Palermo only four weeks later, after Cosmi's Palermo side was soundly defeated by Catania in the Sicilian derby later on 3 April.
-Following a surprising comeback, he led the club to the Coppa Italia final which the 3–1 defeat by Internazionale.
+Following a surprising comeback, he led the club to the Coppa Italia final, which Palermo lost 3–1 to Internazionale.
 During the pre-season, on 1 June 2011, Rossi resigned as Palermo manager by mutual consent with president Zamparini.